-The Music Office includes all curricular and extra-curricular activities in Milwaukee Public Schools.
-Our mission is to provide high quality music education to all students through classroom and community instructional and performance opportunities.
-Our goal is to strengthen school reform efforts, boost academic achievement and increase student engagement in Milwaukee Public Schools.
+Our mission is to provide high-quality music education to all students through classroom and community instructional and performance opportunities.
+Our goal is to strengthen school reform efforts, boost academic achievement, and increase student engagement in Milwaukee Public Schools.

-School nursing is a specialized practice of professional nursing that advances the well-being, academic success, lifelong achievement and health of students.
+School nursing and health services at Milwaukee Public Schools (MPS) advance the well-being, academic success, lifelong achievement, and health of students.

 A personalized learning environment enables students to choose their own learning path based on their individualized learner profile, which is reflective of their current academic performance and their unique gifts, skills, passions and attributes.
 Students are empowered to monitor and assess their own progress based on standards and use the various technological tools to engage in purposeful learning.

 Research supports that a PBIS system, implemented with fidelity, effectively reduces classroom disruptions and student suspensions through a school-wide, systematic, tiered-intervention approach, which leads to increased student achievement.
 School-wide PBIS provides an operational framework for achieving these outcomes.

 PPYP services are available to school-age parents (young fathers and mothers) to improve the educational, wellness, and social/emotional outcomes for school-age parents and their children.
 The goals of the program are to increase attendance and graduation rates, increase teen enrollment in higher education, increase parent knowledge of effective parenting practices, increase knowledge about and practices in healthy relationships, and enhance coordination of school and community services.